Wolframfriele/woframfriele.github.io/content/blog/from-flask-to-zola/index.md

 ### Reinforce what I'm learning by writing about it

-For universty I have to write about what I'm learning and I find that helps my understanding.
+For university I have to write about what I'm learning and I find that helps my understanding.
 As I'm nearing the end of my studies, this blog will keep that habit alive.
 And who knows, maybe at some point other people will find value in what I'm learning?

 ## Why change the website again?